Remod-org/Auxide/README.md

 ### TODO

-- Fix plugin updating, which in one case can crash the server.
-The other case is a failure to detect the included plugin class when loading a new version.
 - Revisit cs file compilation
 - Fix hideGiveNotices
 - I am sure there are issues I have missed.